 Friday, April 04, 2014 - 04:59 PM

-The longtime host, who launched NBC's "Late Night" in 1982 and CBS's "Late Show" in 1993, told the audience at a taping on Thursday that he'll be retiring.
-With that in mind, here are five standout moments featuring classical musicians.
+With that in mind, here are five standout classical music moments.
 Please share your own favorites (and links) in the comments below.

 One of Letterman's first big musical guests after taking over the "Late Show" in 1993 was Luciano Pavarotti, who sang Leoncavallo's "La Mattinata."

 Yo-Yo Ma played a wild and wooly version of Bach's Cello Suite No. 3 in 1994.
 It was followed by the First Prelude from Gershwin's Three Preludes for Cello and Piano.
 At the end of the performance, Letterman introduces himself and Ma remarks, "it's a cello," to which the host agrees.

 In 2012, Anne-Sophie Mutter and André Previn appeared on the show, complete with an unwieldy CD box set that Letterman gleefully mocks, comparing it to a hamster cage.
 Like Ma, Mutter and Previn turn to Gershwin for the occasion, performing "It Ain't Necessarily So."
 The acoustic doesn't do her any favors here, but it's fun to see her interact with her longtime collaborator (and ex-husband) in this standard.